-Data Science Lab, Warwick Business School, Doctoral researcher
+Data Science Lab, Warwick Business School, UNIVERSITY OF WARWICK, Doctoral researcher

 My PhD involves using big online data sets, from such sources as Flickr and Twitter, and deep learning to understand how the aesthetics of the built and natural environment impacts our wellbeing.
 Teaching activities include mentoring on the FutureLearn MOOC Big Data: Measuring and Predicting Human Behaviour.

 2010 - 2014